-Give your home a smart gym with this connected workout equipment
+Build a smart gym at home with this connected workout equipment

 One for the hardcore spinning fans, the Peloton is billed as the ultimate home cardio machine.
 It includes a 22-inch touch screen display, which is where users can watch over 5,000 on-demand workouts, and take part in 14 live studio classes streamed from New York every day and presented by professional instructors.